abarrak/linux-sysops-handbook/README.md

 ## System Updates and Patching

-Managing the system packages varies depending on linux distributions, but the essential parts are the same (installation, repositories, package managers, etc.).
-For Debian based distribtuions, `apt` is the package manager, whereas for Fedora / RHEL, `yum` is used.
+Managing the system packages varies depending on Linux distributions, but the essential parts are the same (installation, repositories, package managers, etc.).
+For Debian based distributions, `apt` is the package manager, whereas for Fedora / RHEL, `yum` is used.

 Search for some package: